In the interest of the people

 The Swiss have the most trust in their government.1 That may be because of the unique features of Swiss democracy.
 Switzerland is also a wealthy country, partly because Swiss banks have been a safe haven for criminals, tax evaders and dictators all around the world.
 For instance, Switzerland has been important for Nazi Germany’s war effort by facilitating trade with the outside world.

 These issues shouldn’t cloud the evaluation of the Swiss political system.
 The Swiss have a unique combination of representative and direct democracy.
-The government and parliament administrate the country but if citizens feel the need to take matters in their own hand, this is possible.
+The government and parliament administrate the country but if citizens feel the need to take matters in their own hands, this is possible.